 Evan Strong grew up on Maui, where the only ice is shaved and served in cones or pina coladas, and winter sports are surfing, skateboarding and swimming.

 Today, he is still a bit surprised that the former Hawaiian kid is now a snowboarding demon, a guy who is getting impatient for winter storms to start dumping fresh powder all over the Sierra Nevada and Rockies.

 At the Sochi 2014 Paralympic Winter Games, Strong stormed to a historic gold medal on the slopes of Rosa Khutor, bagging the first ever Paralympic title on the sport's debut at a Games.

-But In 2014-15, he finished third in the final 2014-15 IPC Alpine Skiing Para- Snowboard World Cup standings behind compatriot Mike Shea and Finland’s Matti Suur-Hamari.
-He also lost out on gold to Suur-Hamari in the men’s snowboard-cross SB-LL2 at the World Championships in La Molina, Spain, and to Shea in the banked slalom.
+But in 2014-15, he finished sixth in the final 2014-15 IPC Para Snowboard World Cup standings.
+He also lost out on gold to Finland’s Matti Suur-Hamari in the men’s snowboard-cross SB-LL2 at the World Championships in La Molina, Spain, and to teammate Mike Shea in the banked slalom.